vsrad/radeon-asm-tools/Example/README.md

 cmake ..
 make
 ```

+#### Launch Debug Server

-3. Downlad latest [release](https://github.com/vsrad/radeon-asm-tools/releases) and transfer `DebugServerLinux64` directory to the remote machine
+1. Downlad the latest [release](https://github.com/vsrad/radeon-asm-tools/releases) and transfer the `DebugServerLinux64` directory to the remote machine
-4. Navigate to the `/path-to-debug-server/DebugServerLinux64` directory
+2. Navigate to `DebugServerLinux64` on the remote machine
-5. Launch the debug server with `chmod +x RadeonAsmDebugServer && ./RadeonAsmDebugServer`
+3. Launch the server with `chmod +x RadeonAsmDebugServer && ./RadeonAsmDebugServer`

 ### Host machine